mozelli/richtexteditor/README.md

 - TipTap version: 2.6.5
 - Tailwindcss version: 3.4.1

-You must to copy all the content in the `editor` folder to your project
+You must copy the entire contents of the `editor` folder to your project, in addition to installing all dependencies in package.json (make sure to install the versions of the dependencies mentioned above to avoid compatibility errors).

+### Editor folder:

 ```
 /editor